Aggressive anti-spam plugin that eliminates comment spam, trackback spam, contact form spam and registration spam. Protects against malicious attacks.

 It could be that there is something in your system that is causing errors.
 Copy the errors and email them to me, or paste them into a comment on the WordPress plugin page.
 I will investigate and try to fix these errors.

-Unfortunately, WordPress does not record the IP address of User registrations.
+Unfortunately, WordPress did not record the IP address of User registrations prior to version 5.0.
 This is a design flaw in WordPress.
 They do record the IP of comments.
 I cannot run a check against logins without their IP address, so you have to remove users the old fashioned way, one at a time.
 You might try listing the emails of all registered users, and then deleting them.
 You can then ask all users to re-register, but that would probably annoy your legitimate users.

 Got something to say?
 Need help?